PHaoMing/calculus-nb/landscape-of-calculus.md

 ## Continuity

-Now we discuss what does it mean when we say that a change is *continuous*.
+What does it mean when we say that a change is *continuous*?
 In particular, what dose it mean when we say that the change in $y$ with repect to $x$ is continous?
 A change is continous if it happens gradually,